Journal Summary

 National Accreditation 2-nd Level by ARJUNA (SINTA 2)

-JSW (Jurnal Sosiologi Walisongo) --if translated into English: JSW (Walisongo Journal of Sociology)-- is an academic journal that focuses on sociological studies.
-The main goal of the journal is to disseminate current and original articles from researchers and practitioners on various contemporary social issues on 1) Sociology of Religion and Philosophy; 2) Sociology of Politics and Law; 3) Urban and Rural Sociology; 4) Anthropology; 5) Community Development and Social Welfare; 6) Gender, Masculinity Studies, and Feminism; 7) Environmental Sociology; 8) Cyber/digital Sociology.
+JSW (Jurnal Sosiologi Walisongo) --if translated into English: JSW (Walisongo Journal of Sociology)-- is an academic journal that focuses on sociological studies and humanities.
+The main goal of the journal is to disseminate current and original articles from researchers and practitioners on various contemporary social issues on 1) Sociology of Religion and Philosophy; 2) Sociology of Islam, 3) Sociology of Politics, 4) Sociology of Law, 5) Urban and Rural Sociology, 6) Anthropology, 7) Community Development and Social Welfare, 8) Gender and Feminism Studies, 9) Masculinity Studies; 10) Environmental Sociology, 11) Radicalism and Terrorism Studies, 12) Cyber/digital Sociology.

 The journal calls for research-based articles on sociology, applying qualitative or quantitative or a combination of both approaches.
 Research may apply any perspectives and methods familiar to the discipline of Sociology.
 The journal is published as part of the efforts to develop studies in sociology to provide space for the enrichment and strengthening of sociological studies.